 Gary Herbert was sworn in as Utah’s 17th governor on August 11, 2009, and was sworn in for his second term on January 7, 2013.
-He currently serves at the NGA vice chair.
+He currently serves at the NGA chair.

 As governor, Herbert is focused on four cornerstones to strengthen Utah’s economy: education, energy, jobs, and the ability of the state to solve its own problems.
 His unwavering focus on economic development includes attracting businesses and investment to the state while helping homegrown businesses flourish.